Joao-Victor-RVG/Joao-Victor-RVG/README.md

 :house_with_garden: I’m from Brazil.

-:books: I’m currently learning HTML5 CSS3 and JavaScript
+:books: I’m currently learning React Native

 :outbox_tray: 2022 Goals: Improve my knowledge in the field of I.T